 2. Happening regularly or repeatedly; continual: the constant barking of the dog next door; constant interruptions.
 See Synonyms at continual.

 3. Unchanging in nature, value, or extent; invariable: a constant wind speed.

-4. Steadfast in purpose, loyalty, or affection; faithful.
+4. Steadfast in purpose, loyalty, or affection; faithful: a constant friend.
 See Synonyms at faithful.

 1. Something that is unchanging or invariable.

 a.
 A quantity assumed to have a fixed value in a specified mathematical context.